SwayamSahoo11742/KnightStable/README.md

 # Notes
 - Due to the lack of visits, from both me and others, the product is not publicly accessible as it is not worth the cost to keep it running.
-Instead, the development version of this is ran on my local system since teh traffic will not be high.
+Instead, the development version of this is ran on my local system since the traffic will not be high.

 - This app is using **Ngrok** to run and forward an SSH tunnel to my localhost.